Phonon-induced disorder in dynamics of optically pumped metals from non-linear electron-phonon coupling

 Major efforts in condensed-matter physics are currently focused on the means to induce novel phases of matter and harness their properties for practical gain.
 For many years such phases were thought to robustly exist only as equilibrium, thermodynamic states.
-The potential out-of-equilibrium induction of transient phases, enabled by recent experimental advances in the creation and utilization of tailored time-resolved external fields that can excite specific degrees of freedom, may bypass these limitations \cite{RMPBasov,RevGiannetti}, opening a door to the realization and control of new electronic states.
+The potential out-of-equilibrium induction of transient phases, enabled by recent experimental advances in the creation and utilization of tailored time-resolved external fields that can excite specific degrees of freedom, opens a door to new modalities for the realization and control of new electronic states \cite{RMPBasov,RevGiannetti}.